MaelAbgrall/HardwareforAI/README.md

 in gaming this is not an issue, because bit errors are not visible.

-so this little feature is not really useful, you will pay for it. on Intel platform it's marked with a k at the end of the product name (i7 7700k for example)
+so this little feature is not really useful, you will pay for it.
+The other downside is that you MUST take a Z motherboard (more on that later) on Intel platform it's marked with a k at the end of the product name (i7 7700k for example)

 If you still want an overclockable CPU: it won't harm your computation if you don't overclock it.
 And you can benefit from higher factory clock speed.

 Note however:
-overclockable 5 series are still physically less powerful than 7 series.
-So mind the price, sometime it's the same to buy an i5 k and a regular i7, the latest being more powerful.
+**overclockable 5 series are still physically less powerful than 7 series.
+So mind the price, sometime it's the same or more expensive to buy an i5 unlocked + compatible motherboard than a regular i7 + cheapest motherboard, the latest being more powerful.
+I do not recommend to buy an unlocked i5, it is not worth the price!*

 ### Choosing a motherboard